DanyHamimi/VisuLog/README.md

 - a command line program that calls the other modules using the provided command line parameters
 - a shared module for configuration object definitions

+###Java Class
+Analyze:

+-AnalyzePlugin.java is an interface for other java class which has two methodes, result as String or as Html Div.

+-CountCommotsPerAuthorPlugin.java as the name of the class say it  permits to count commits per Authors, it has Result class imbricate in, it changes results of commits to htlm,

+-AnalyzeResult put all result in a arrylist and have methode to display as string and html

+-Analyze create list of plugins (not sure of it)

+Cli:

+-CLILauncher.java create commend (-- addPluggin, help..)

+Config:

+-Configuration.java path too git commits and plugins

+-PluginConfig.java an interface (not usable yet) which is setting Key into Value?

 ## Usage

 ### Building the project